 Participating in Agile training is one thing; truly taking ownership of a new way of doing business is another.
 At the team level, oftentimes it’s enough to provide Agile training supplemented with regular brown bags, workshops and user groups.
 Executives and managers may have a more difficult time–they will need to fully understand that Agile is something they are also adopting, not just applying to teams.
 For example, they need to grasp the impact of drive-by tasking and begin abiding by the intake rules determined by dedicated Agile teams.

-5. Make the change stick by allowing your roadmap to be emergent
+5. Make the Agile transformation stick by allowing your roadmap to be emergent

 Once Agile is in place, how do you sustain it?
 While it’s important not to lose sight of the goals that inspired the change to Agile, make sure you give breathing room to allow for new ideas or to remove poor ones.
 At the team level, regular retrospectives allow space to reflect on what’s working and what isn’t.
 At the organizational level, consider using a continuous improvement backlog to identify and prioritize changes like improving communication or structuring teams differently.